 • The scientific value of the proposed visit and value for the candidate’s future research career

-Based on the scores, the WG Chairperson-Elect makes a proposal of the candidates to receive the award(s) that will be discussed and validated by the nucleus.
-The WG Chairperson will sign the letters to the awardees.
+Based on the scores, the WG Chairperson-Elect makes a proposal of the candidates to receive the grant(s).
+The proposal will be discussed during the next WG CCE Nucleus meeting, where the final decision will be taken.
+The WG Chairperson will sign the letters to the grantees and the non-grantees.

-If an awardee does not use the grant within 12 months after the official date of awarding the grant for the purpose of visiting the host institution, the awardee will be considered to have refused the grant.
+If a grantee does not use the SEG within 12 months after the official date of receiving the SEG to visit the host institution, the grantee will be considered as having refused the SEG and may no longer reclaim the SEG or reapply for a SEG in the future.

 Payment of the Scientific Exchange Grant

-The first payment, amounting 60% of the SEG, will be made on the starting date of the visit to the Host Institution (candidate should email copy of electronic transportation tickets to workinggroups@escardio.org prior to departure) and the remaining 40% will be paid once the grantee has provided a final report (1-2 pages) signed by the Director of the Host Centre is delivered to the EWGCCE Chair by email.
+The first payment, amounting to 60% of the SEG, will be made prior to the visit to the host institution upon receipt of a confirmation letter from the host institution including the dates of the exchange and accommodation/travel receipt, sent to the Grants Officer sallo@escardio.org and in copy to the ESC Working Group mailbox workinggroup@escardio.org.
+The remaining 40% will be paid once the grantee has provided a final report (1-2 pages) signed by the director of the host institution and delivered via email to sallo@escardio.org.

 Awardees' reports